angeella/pARI/README.md

 ## fMRI data

 This is a basic example using fMRI data from the [Auditory dataset](https://openneuro.org/datasets/ds000116/versions/00003).
-We need the list of copes:
+We need the following data:

+- The list of copes, one for each subject, in nifti file format:

 ``` r
 copes <- list()